TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 The build discovers locale files automatically.
 It also generates browser `_locales/<lang>/messages.json` files from each locale's `manifest` block, so do not add or edit `_locales` JSON files by hand.

 Use `t('path.to.string')` for Vue, popup, background, and shared module text.
 Manifest-loaded content scripts read from `globalThis.TUFAST_STRINGS`, populated from the locale's `content` block.

+ESLint fails on raw text in Vue templates.
+If you add user-facing copy, add it to every locale instead of writing it inline.

+`npm run verify:locales` checks that every locale has the same keys, value shapes, interpolation placeholders, and plural segments as German. `npm run verify:build` must run after `npm run build`; it checks generated manifest messages and content-script string injection. `npm run test` runs both checks in CI order.

 Do not import extension modules directly from classic manifest-loaded content scripts.